Medium/phantomjs/README.md

 Some Linux distros tried to rename `node` to `nodejs` due to a package conflict.
 This is a non-portable change, and we do not try to support this.
-The [official documentation](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#ubuntu-mint-elementary-os) recommends that you symlink `node` to `nodejs` on those platforms, or many NodeJS programs won't work properly.
+The [official documentation](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#ubuntu-mint-elementary-os) recommends that you run `apt-get install nodejs-legacy` to symlink `node` to `nodejs` on those platforms, or many NodeJS programs won't work properly.

 Contributing
 ------------